GENERAL INFORMATION - PLEASE READ!

 Our vending area offers a wide variety of community-made goods including clothing, jewelry, hula hoops and much more.
 There are no ATMs at Unifier.
 Please be sure to bring sufficient cash for the weekend or plan on driving to the nearest ATM.

-- Delicious Food – A wide selection of amazing organic food will be available for purchase.
-Please be sure to bring sufficient cash to cover you for the weekend.
+- Delicious Food – A wide selection of amazing organic food will be available for purchase, with much of it locally sourced.

-- You are allowed to bring in your own food, coolers and cammp stoves for cooking.
+- You are allowed to bring in your own food, coolers and camp stoves for cooking.

 - Enclosed propane grills are acceptable in the camping areas but NO open flame or charcoal grills will be allowed.